-Second term seniors who have no more than two absences per class and a minimum of a "76" average may opt out of the final exam.
+Seniors who have no more than two absences per class and a minimum of a "80" average may opt out of the final exam.
 (This exam cannot be a state, IB, or AP exam).
 The definition/determination of "major test" is left to the discretion of the teacher.
 Include exceptions such as school field trips, all state, school related activities.
+This applies to both semesters.